boisestate-vip/akame/doc/nodes/map_odom_broadcaster.md

 ## Implementation

 On startup, this node waits until it has received at least one valid pose in both the `map` and `odom` frames.
+The idea is for the transform computation to be identical to the mapping backend’s implementation from last year's "Kurome" design.
+This node would simply own the TF broadcast instead of the SLAM node.

 When both poses are available and time-synchronized closely enough: